rx-angular/rx-angular/libs/state/docs/snippets/behavior-subject-vs-rx-state.md

 init$ = new Subject<string>();
 ```

-Now we need a place from which we can **trigger** this event. `@Input id: string` is a place where we getting checklist id that is needed for initialization.
-We are planning to remove `OnInit` so there is no need to intorduce `OnChanges` to our component.
+Now we need a place from which we can **trigger** this event. `@Input id: string` is where we get the checklist id that is needed for initialization.
+We are planning to remove `OnInit`, so there is no need to introduce `OnChanges` to our component.
 Let's make a setter!

 ```ts
 @Input() set id(id: string) {